-Kirriemuir Photography Club was formed in 2015 and aims to encourage and improve members’ photography through workshops, discussions and practical sessions.
-Early meetings were held monthly and proved very popular with local photographers, beginners and more experienced alike, with membership growing rapidly to more than 40 folk.
-There is a broad range of age, gender and ability across the membership and the club aims to welcome everyone with an interest in this fascinating hobby who would like to improve their skills and enjoy the company of other photographers.
+Kirriemuir Photography Club was formed in 2015 and aims to encourage and improve members’ photography through workshops, discussions, practical sessions, guest speakers and internal competitions.
+Since then, membership has maintained a healthy membership with a broad range of age, gender and ability.
+The club aims to welcome everyone with an interest in this fascinating hobby who would like to improve their skills and enjoy the company of other photographers.

 Annual Membership Fees.

 The annual membership fee for 2023 – 2024 will be £35.00 per member, payable with application form below.

 Membership fees go towards the cost of the running and ongoing development of the club.
 This covers major items such as accommodation costs, speakers’ and competition judges’ expenses as well as the purchase of selected equipment which club members can share on a sessional basis.

 Please complete the following Membership Application for 2023 – 2024 and return as instructed on the form.

 The Angus Cup & John Senior Trophy – 2023